 Keep it simple – you already have a wealth of information about your customers lying dormant in systems all over your business.
 The easiest way to make a real difference to customer experience and provide them with a connected experience is to free up this data and put it to work.
 The first step towards this is a comprehensive audit of what systems you have, and how their data and functionality is currently used in the business.

-5 Trust your sales colleagues with technology and decision-making – they’re customers too
+5. Trust your store associates with technology and decision-making – they’re customers too

 It’s so obvious that it’s often overlooked – cross-channel promotion of the services available online and in-store enables you to make the most of any initiatives you’ve already invested in.
 Developing a terrific app which delivers personalised offers in-store has no value to the customer if they don’t know about it, and while some retailers refuse to break out of siloed sales attribution, clear messages both online and in-store about how to access a seamless customer experience benefit business, colleagues and customers.

 7. Don’t focus on getting everything you want – do the minimum to prove the business case (try before you trust)

 Many retailers still believe that innovation is expensive and time-consuming or disruptive to business as usual.
 The truth is that, with the ability to carry out low-cost, high-speed development over costly large-scale rollouts, it’s now possible to put together a streamlined version of a product or process innovation in a matter of weeks, where more traditional methods might take months.
 You can build, measure and learn what works through a short-term, small-scale pilot, then adjust any features which don’t contribute to either customer experience or business results.
 You can use the output to build a business case for further rollout and innovation projects.

 8. Don’t let the fear of making the wrong decision prevent you from making any decision at all